dbscoach/ssl-logtools/README.md

 Docker image
 ============

-Docker images of all RoboCup Small Size League, including this one, can be found at https://hub.docker.com/u/robocupssl
+Docker images of all RoboCup Small Size League tools and applications can be found at https://hub.docker.com/u/robocupssl

 ssl-logtools
 ============